 Experience and qualifications

 I began my counselling training in 1990 (person centred) and after qualifying as a Relate couples counsellor in 1997, a young people's counsellor in 2000 and then gaining a Diploma in psychosexual therapy in 2001, I worked for many years with couples, individuals, children, young people and families in a variety of settings such as schools, NHS and Relate Centres/outposts.
 I have had lots of additional training since qualifying in bereavement, anxiety, relational trauma and domestic abuse.

 Since then I have worked in private practice, in schools (primary, secondary and sixth form) and at the University of Huddersfield where I worked with students with dyslexic tendencies.

 I took a break to fulfil a personal dream of gaining an English/Creative Writing degree and returned to counselling full time in 2014, working for Relate and establishing a private practice in the Huddersfield area and qualifying as a Clinical Supervisor in 2015.

 How I work

 My approach to counselling is integrative, which is reflected in a deeply held view that therapy is at its most effective when it respects and matches our individual needs.

 I'm currently undergoing (experiential) training in Hakomi psychotherapy which is a mindfulness-based therapy of assisted self-discovery.
 This method of working offers a non-violent, compassionate approach to change.
 I have now completed Level Two training with Hakomi Lancaster and look forward to building on this with further training in the coming year.

-I'm a general member of COSRT (College of Sexual and Relationship Therapists) and am bound by their Code of Ethics.
-I'm also on an Accredited Register that has been accredited by the Professional Standards Authority.
-As a Registrant of the NCS (The National Counselling Society), I am also bound by their Code of Ethics.
+I'm a member of The National Counselling Society which means that I am on an Accredited Register that has been accredited by the Professional Standards Authority.
+As a Registrant of the NCS (The National Counselling Society), I am bound by their Code of Ethics.
 If you'd like to know more about the benefits of an Accredited Register, have a look at this video.